ntavelis/dockposer/README.md

 ## PHP Frameworks

 ### Symfony
-For Symfony the official docker image covers you, you just need to install this package and run `composer install` and `docker-compose up`.
+For Symfony the official docker image covers you, you just need to follow the [installation instructions](#installation).

 ### Laravel